MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ### Table designer

 When you select **Create new table** and enter a name for the new table, you can see the **Table designer**.
-Use the Table designer to design the table, add columns of different data types, enter data in rows and save the changes.
+Use the Table designer to design the table, add columns of different data types, enter data in rows, and save the changes.

 ![Table designer](media/studio-table-designer.png)